Amazon 'threatened' US warehouse workers amid pandemic

-San Francisco, March 23 (IANS) An investigation by the National Labor Relations Board (NLRB) in the US has found that Amazon allegedly threatened and retaliated against workers protesting the company's handling of the Covid-19 pandemic.
+San Francisco: An investigation by the National Labor Relations Board (NLRB) in the US has found that Amazon allegedly threatened and retaliated against workers protesting the company's handling of the Covid-19 pandemic.

 The official NLRB documents, seen by Motherboard, revealed that the e-commerce behemoth "illegally interrogated and threatened Jonathan Bailey, a lead organiser of the Queens Amazon walkouts, who has issued a federal complaint against Amazon".